darkzeroman/Notes/EffectiveC++.md

 Item 47: Use traits classes for information about types.

 Item 48: Be aware of template metaprogramming.

+- Template programming can shift work from runtime to compile time, thus enabling error detection and higher runtime performance.
+- TMP can be used to generate custom code based on combinations of policy choices, and it can also be used to avoid generating code inappropriate for particular types.

 ####Chapter 8: Customizing new and delete####
 Item 49: Understand the behavior of the new-handler.